aldsim/saturationdataset/README.md

 ## About

-Details on the dataset and training procedure can be found in the following paper:
+Details on the dataset and training procedure are described in the following paper:

 [Machine learning and atomic layer deposition: predicting saturation times using artificial neural networks](https://arxiv.org/abs/2205.08378)

+currently under submission.

+### Team

+- Angel Yanguas-Gil (ayg @ anl.gov)
+- Jeffrey W. Elam

 ## Dataset description